 All vehicles that are considered to be abandoned are dealt with using the Refuse Disposal (Amenity) Act 1978 and the Clean Neighbourhood and Environment Act 2005 which contain relevant legislation that is used to remove abandoned vehicles from public highway.

 - Enforcement officer visits the targeted vehicle to confirm that in their opinion the vehicle has been abandoned.
 Where doubt exists a planned monitoring phase is arranged to determine use of the vehicle.
-Usually 1 calendar week.
+Usually one calendar week

-- Photographs are taken and an abandoned vehicle assessment report sheet is completed.
-The recording of relevant dates, times etc are made in officers pocket notebooks.
+- The recording of relevant dates, times etc are made in officer's pocket notebooks

-- If the vehicle is a severely damaged or is assessed as a health and safety risk, the visiting officer can immediately order the vehicle to be removed for disposal.
+- If the vehicle is severely damaged or is assessed as a health and safety risk, the visiting officer can immediately order the vehicle to be removed for disposal

-- If the vehicle has not moved within the period of the seven day notice, and no response has been received for the letter of enquiry, then the targeted vehicle will be immediately marked for collection and subsequent disposal by the council's authorised contractor.
+If the vehicle hasn't moved within the period of the seven day notice, and no response has been received to the letter of enquiry, the targeted vehicle will be immediately marked for collection and subsequent disposal by our authorised contractor.